rapid7/sonar-client/README.md

 email: YOUR_EMAIL
 access_token: SONAR_TOKEN
 api_url: https://sonar.labs.rapid7.com
+format: flat
+record_limit: 10000
 ```
 Replace YOUR_EMAIL with the email you used to register on the [Sonar website](https://sonar.labs.rapid7.com).
 Replace SONAR_TOKEN with your API token found on the [Settings page](https://sonar.labs.rapid7.com/users/edit) of the Sonar website.
-Enclosing quotes around these two credentials are not needed.
+The format option can either pretty-print the return JSON or display it in a flat output (by default).
+The record limit is the maximum number of records to return for a query.
+Responses are returned in 1000 record chunks that are streamed into the output to avoid API timeouts.
+Enclosing quotes around these two settings are not needed.
+These configurations can always be overwritten for a single command line query by specifying the option and argument: `--format pretty`.

 ## CLI usage